AckerlyXu/heima/articles/media-services/media-services-deliver-content-overview.md

 ## Streaming endpoints

 A streaming endpoint represents a streaming service that can deliver content directly to a client player application or to a content delivery network (CDN) for further distribution.
 The outbound stream from a streaming endpoint service can be a live stream or a video-on-demand asset in your Media Services account.
-There are two types of streaming endpoints, **standard** and **premium**.
-For more information, see [Streaming endpoints overview](./media-services-streaming-endpoints-overview.md).

 >[!NOTE]
 >When your AMS account is created a **default** streaming endpoint is added to your account in the **Stopped** state.
 To start streaming your content and take advantage of dynamic packaging and dynamic encryption, the streaming endpoint from which you want to stream content has to be in the **Running** state.